MobilityData/mobility-database-catalogs/README.md

 ## Contributing

 We welcome contributions to the project!
 You can add and update sources or contribute code.
 Please check out our [Contribution guidelines](/CONTRIBUTING.md) for details.
+Any PRs or [form contributions](https://database.mobilitydata.org/update-a-data-source) will be responded to within a week of submission.